 And again this increase in enquiries following significant investment in a range of online marketing activities for a legal practice:-

-Local SEO is a critical part of generating business online - whether you are a small high street legal practice or a large global law firm, you will still have potential clients that search for you locally (even if that location is Manchester or London or Sydney or New York).
+Local SEO is a critical part of generating business online - whether you are a small high street legal practice or a large global law firm, you will still have potential clients that search for you locally (even if that location is Manchester, Birmingham or London or Sydney or New York).
 As part of SEO best practice for law firms and businesses, it’s important to build relevant, powerful citations in online local directories.
 This helps customers to find you not only through improved search results for those local listings themselves, but it also has SEO benefits that will improve the performance of your website too.

 The Importance of Local Citations

 Let me explain more.
 Google (and indeed other search engines such as Bing and Yahoo) constantly look for cues that your law firm or company is real and reputable.
 I could go on for hours about all the different ways it does this, but for now, let's focus on these local citations.
 They show Google that your business does exist, at your address – and if you have some genuine customer reviews, all the better.
 These cues all do their bit to push you up the rankings, sending customers to your site or through your door.

 And note that 'Local' citations in this context doesn't necessarily mean local citations on sites for your town or city, but can also mean citations from sites within your country.
 UK-wide local citations can be just as important if not more important than citations from sites for your town.

 Google is now getting more personalised with its search results.
 This means when you type in a query, it uses your information to give you results that are relevant to you.
 If you sit at a computer in Glasgow and search for, say, "employment lawyer", your results will include employment law firms near you, and very few if any law firms miles and miles away.
 It will even include Google maps listings in the results, for your convenience.